List of songs recorded by Elvis Presley on the Sun label: 1954–1955: "That's All Right (Mama)" and local breakthrough

+1955–1956: Departure from Sun and the Million Dollar Quartet

 The trio would record at Sun together until November 1955, when RCA Victor purchased Presley's Sun contract from Phillips for $40,000; it was, at the time, the highest sum ever paid for a recording contract.
 Sun's rights to press Presley's recordings expired on January 1, 1956; RCA Victor then issued Presley's first five Sun singles nationally.
 Presley's first single for RCA Victor, "Heartbreak Hotel" was recorded in January, 1956.
 Although no longer under contract to Sun, Presley returned to the studios frequently over the next few months, visiting with Phillips and meeting many of the label's new artists.